 Transiting to green growth: natural resources in Nepal

-InfoStart date: 1 January, 2014 End date: 31 December, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-07KU Countries: Nepal Thematic areas: Natural resource management, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Partner institutions: Tribhuvan University (TU), Institute of Science and Technology, Central Department of Botany, Nepal Federation of Community Forestry Users (FECOFUN), Nepal Agriculture and Forestry University (AFU), Nepal University of Copenhagen (UCPH), Department of Geography and Natural Resources, Denmark Chinese Academy of Sciences (CAS), Kunming Institute of Botany, Centre for Mountain Ecosystem Studies, China Project website: go to website Project coordinator: Carsten Smith-Hall Total grant: 8,949,061 DKK Project files:
+InfoStart date: 1 January, 2014 End date: 31 December, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-07KU Countries: Nepal Thematic areas: Natural resource management, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Federation of Community Forestry Users (FECOFUN), Nepal Agriculture and Forestry University (AFU), Nepal Tribhuvan University (TU), Nepal Project website: go to website (the site might be inactive) Project coordinator: Carsten Smith-Hall Total grant: 8,949,061 DKK Project files:

 In recent years, increasing global concerns for the well-being of the earth’s environmental resources and growing human population has led to the emergence of the concept of the green economy: how can human well-being and environmental resource management be simultaneously improved?
 The transition to green growth is relevant in many developing countries characterized by fast population growth, widespread poverty and inequality, and high rates of environmental degradation.
 However, transition is rendered difficult by lack of knowledge, e.g. how can green growth create more jobs for the poor while making sure that natural resources are not overexploited?